CHAPTER 3

 “You are still worldly.
 For since there is jealousy and quarreling among you, are you not worldly?
 Are you not acting like mere humans?”
 (3:3).
 When people begin to grow spiritually they produce spiritual fruit.
 Some of this fruit is listed for us in Galatians 5:22-23: “But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.”
 In the previous verses, 19-21, he lists some of the fruit of the flesh: “The acts of the flesh are obvious: sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy; drunkenness, orgies, and the like…”

 Already, the sorry fruits of jealousy (Gk. zēlos) and quarreling or discord (Gk. eris), were springing up in Corinth.
 Paul will go on to point out dissensions, factions and envy.
 While the Corinthians thought they were spiritual, they had the ugly fruit of the flesh hanging from their trees.
 We might ask ourselves exactly what is hanging on our trees and vines today.
 Are we producing only crabapples on our trees and sour grapes on our vines?
-Perhaps we are producing some dried up prunes of self-pity.
+Perhaps we are producing some dried-up prunes of self-pity.

 Meyer says, “A man may be in Christ, truly regenerate and forgiven for his past sins, and yet be carnal; that is, according to Romans 7:18, he may be ruled by ‘me,’ ‘I’, ‘self.’”
 6 So, there is such a thing as a carnal Christian after all.
 Trapp comments, “It is a shame for Christians to be like other men, as Samson was after he had lost his hair.”
 7